 Dr. Agasa, Yusaku and Yukiko Kudo, Phantom Thief Kid, Heiji Hattori, Ai Haibara, Vermouth, and Eisuke Hondo in Detective Conan.

 Well, actually Ai Haibara and Vermouth are part of the secret.
-In fact, it could be argued that they are directly responsible for it.
-I'm not sure they count as secret keepers.
+In fact, it could be argued that they are directly responsible for it, so they may not qualify

 Rin Sawamura, Shiro and Nao Makinoha, Shuichi Takamizawa, Kota Shingyoji, Hisashi Sakisaka, and Lucy Winladd in Midori Days.

-The Tendo family, Ryoga, Shampoo and her grandmother, Mousse, Ukyo, Konatsu, and Nodoka in Ranma ½.
+The Tendo family, Ryoga, Shampoo and her grandmother, Mousse, Ukyo, Konatsu, and Nodoka in Ranma One Half.

 Tatsuki, Keigo, Mizuiro and Chizuru are also aware that something is happening but tell nobody outside their circle.
 Eventually, Ichigo admits everything to them.